arangodb/arangodb/Documentation/DocuBlocks/collectionDatabaseCreate.md

  *cacheEnabled* (optional, default is *false*, **rocksdb-only**, from v.
 3.4): Enable in-memory caching for documents and primary index entries.
-This can potentially speed up point-lookups significantly, especially if your collections has a subset of frequently accessed keys.
+This can potentially speed up point-lookups significantly, especially if your collection has a subset of frequently accessed keys.
 Please test this feature carefully to ensure that it does not adversely affect the performance of your system.

 * *isVolatile* (optional, default is *false*, **mmfiles-only**): If *true* then the